Designing Desires Workshop

 The Workshop

-It had been suggested to me that our point of departure should be to design a laptop for the year 2050, which reflected our groups concerns about future ecology and information technologies.
+My co-leaders had suggested to me that our point of departure should be to design a laptop for the year 2050, which reflected our group’s concerns about future ecology and information technologies.
 The experts imagined that the group would create a gallery of virtual objects that would replace the need for physical consumption.
 Given my psychological perspective and experience working with the inner nature of people, I believed that the search for meaning in the future would be a powerful component of any approach to the problem of Factor Twenty.
 (A reference to the fact that in the future we will be required to live on one-twentieth of the resources we use today).
 As Moderator of the group, it was my responsibility to determine the structure of the five days.
 I decided to create the workshop as an experiential path with much less emphasis on actual design and more on attaining sustainable quality life in the future.

-Left Brain Right Brain
+Left Brain – Right Brain

 It is axiomatic in modern psychology and brain research that the left hemisphere of the brain is associated with linear thought in time, whereas the right hemisphere is associated with holistic, conceptual realities and a sense of timelessness.
 It became clear to me that the approach of most, if not all, of the participants in the workshop was primarily left-brain, as stated in their personal introductions, where they described their background, present position and intentions for being there.
 They were all extremely creative in their work and had developed right-brain skills as well, but in a secondary, and often unconscious, way.
 They used their deeper skills, but in a random way and unintentioned way.
 My intention was to allow them to discover inner tools with which they would be closer to balancing their inner and outer worlds, their right and left brain processes, and enhance their potential spiritual life through their professions.

 "As you emerge into the clearing, you see a house before you.
-Over the doorway is a sign saying, House of the Future.
+Over the doorway is a sign saying, ‘House of the Future.’
 Observe the house.
 What color is it?
 What shape is it?
 What do you feel as you see it there?
 Do you feel like you belong there?
 Observe the details and accept your feelings and thoughts, whatever they are.
-Try not to judge or evaluate your experience just experience it.
+Try not to judge or evaluate your experience – just experience it.
 Listen and observe.
-Enter the house and look around the main room.
-Into this room will presently come a symbol of your future it may be a person, a being, a sound, a color or a symbol.
+Approach the house by its front door and observe the entrance, and announce your presense by knocking on the door.
+Presently the door will open and you will be face to face with a symbol of your house – it may be a person, a being, a sound, a color or a symbol.
 Say hello to this presence.
 Try to communicate with it and establish a relationship with it.
-Ask it about your future?
+It will ask you about why are you here?
+Think about it for a moment and phrase your answer.
+What is it?
 Does it want to know anything from you?
 Allow some time to communicate.
-When you are complete, say goodbye to your future being.
+When you are complete, say goodbye to your future being from 2050.

-"There is a stairway in front of you, leading down into a basement.
-Walk down stairs into the basement.
+"Look around the room.
+You will notice a stairway leading down into darkness.
+Walk down the stairs into the lower room.
 What do you see there?
-Is there a being, a color, a symbol or a presence there?
+Is there a person, a being, a color, symbol or a presence there?
 Establish a relationship with it.
-Ask it about your future?
+Ask it about your past represented here?
 What does it say to you?
-After you are complete, ascend the stairs all the way to the top floor, where you meet another being or symbol.
+What do you feel down here?
+After you are complete, ascend the stairs through the ground all the way up to the top floor, where you meet another being or symbol.
 What do you see?
 Repeat the process of establishing a relationship with it.
 Ask what your this vision of the future has to say to you, by way of guidance.
-After this process is complete, say goodbye to your future and go down the stairs and out of the house, back into the clearing.
+After this process is complete, say goodbye to your future and go down the stairs and out of the house, Look at the house for the last time, and walk into the clearing, find the path and walk into the woods..

 The Wall of Desire